 Starting with this year, the DTDi scheme provides to deductions of the salaries of relocated employees.
 This deduction will be available until March 2020.

-For assistance in opening a company in Singapore, please feel free to contact us.
+For assistance in opening a company in Singapore, please feel free to contact our experts in company formation in Singapore.